UniversalDependencies/UD_Romanian-Nonstandard/README.md

 Cenel Augusto Perez - Romanian Folclore, 230 sentences.
 (Affiliation ”AL. I. Cuza” University, www.uaic.ro/ Iași, Romania),

 Victoria Bobicev  - Moldovan Folklore; Moldavian Ballads.
-(Affiliation: Tehnical University of Moldova utm.md/ Chișinău, Republik of Moldova),
+Training of the UD parsers on this corpus (Affiliation: Tehnical University of Moldova utm.md/ Chișinău, Republik of Moldova)

 Cătălin Mititelu (Ro) (Author of the TREEOPS (XML converter from the UAIC format in UD format) (Colhon 2017, Mărănduc 2018).

 Florinel Hociung (Ro) (Author of the Treebank Multiformat Annotator interface) (Mărănduc 2017a).

 Valentin Roșca (Ro) Author of the converter XML-CoNLLU, including in the CoNLLU all the specific data of our treebank.

+Roman Untilov
+(Affiliation: Tehnical University of Moldova utm.md/ Chișinău, Republik of Moldova) Training of the UD parsers and other tools on this corpus and on the Romanian language.

 # Sources